andriotis/Parallel-Distributed-Systems-1/README.md

 2. Run cilk providing the filepath of the .mtx file and the number of threads you want <code>./cilk \<filepath\> CILK_NWORKERS=\<number of threads\></code>

-e.g if I wanted to evaluate com-Youtube.mtx the command would be <code>./cilk ./matrices/com-Youtube.mtx CILK_NWORKERS=4</code>
+e.g if I wanted to evaluate com-Youtube.mtx with 4 workers, the command would be <code>./cilk ./matrices/com-Youtube.mtx CILK_NWORKERS=4</code>

 ## OpenMP Implementation